-(a) DO NOT SIGN THIS BEFORE YOU READ THE WRIT-ING ON THE REVERSE SIDE, EVEN IF OTHERWISE ADVISED.

-(b) DO NOT SIGN THIS IF IT CONTAINS ANY BLANK SPACES.

-(c) YOU ARE ENTITLED TO AN EXACT COPY OF ANY AGREEMENT YOU SIGN.

-(d) YOU HAVE THE RIGHT AT ANY TIME TO PAY IN ADVANCE THE UNPAID BALANCE DUE UNDER THIS AGREEMENT AND YOU MAY BE ENTITLED TO A PAR-TIAL REFUND OF THE FINANCE CHARGE.

-(4) The notice described in sub.
+- (a) DO NOT SIGN THIS BEFORE YOU READ THE WRIT-ING ON THE REVERSE SIDE, EVEN IF OTHERWISE ADVISED. - (b) DO NOT SIGN THIS IF IT CONTAINS ANY BLANK SPACES. - (c) YOU ARE ENTITLED TO AN EXACT COPY OF ANY AGREEMENT YOU SIGN. - (d) YOU HAVE THE RIGHT AT ANY TIME TO PAY IN ADVANCE THE UNPAID BALANCE DUE UNDER THIS AGREEMENT AND YOU MAY BE ENTITLED TO A PAR-TIAL REFUND OF THE FINANCE CHARGE. - (4) The notice described in sub.
 (3) (a) is not required when no terms appear on the reverse side of the writing.
 The notice described in sub.
-(3) (d) is not required with respect to a consumer credit transaction secured by a first lien mortgage or equivalent security interest on real property, the original term of which is 10 years or more.

-(5) The creditor shall retain a copy of such writing evidencing a consumer credit transaction, other than one pursuant to an openend credit plan, and of any proposal for a consumer credit transaction which the merchant has required or requested the customer to sign and which the customer has signed during contract negotiations, for a period of one year after the last payment scheduled under the transaction, or one year after the transaction has been repaid in full, whichever is sooner.
-The creditor shall supply the customer made within such period; one copy shall be furnished at no charge; and subsequent copies shall be furnished on the condition that the customer pay the creditor's reasonable costs of preparing and forwarding the copy.
+(3) (d) is not required with respect to a consumer credit transaction secured by a first lien mortgage or equivalent security interest on real property, the original term of which is 10 vears or more. - (5) The creditor shall retain a copy of such writing evidencing a consumer credit transaction, other than one pursuant to an openend credit plan, and of any proposal for a consumer credit transaction which the merchant has required or requested the customer to sign and which the customer has signed during contract negotiations, for a period of one year after the last payment scheduled under the transaction, or one year after the transaction has been repaid in full, whichever is sooner.
+The creditor shall supply the customer with copies of such documents upon any demand of the customer made within such period; one copy shall be furnished at no charge; and subsequent copies shall be furnished on the condition that the customer pay the creditor's reasonable costs of preparing and forwarding the copy.
 Copies supplied under this subsection are in addition to those copies required by s.
-422.302.
+422.302. - (6) A violation of this section is subject to s.
+425.304.
 History: 1971 c.
 239; 1973 c.
 3; 1975 c.
 407; 1979 c.
 10, 89; 1995 a.
 329.

 Legislative Council Note, 1973: Makes clear that this section refers to copies of documents given subsequently to documents furnished in the original transaction.
 Section 422.302 (3) requires that a copy of each document signed by the customer and evidencing his obligation be given to the customer before the first payment is due.
 This section is intended to refer to additional copies of such documents, furnished to the customer during the course of repaying the obligation.
 The added language inserted in sub.
 (5) further clarifies this intent.
-[Biill 432-A]
+[Bill 432-A]